cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/apps_and_modules.rst

 - :ref:`uid <uid-app>`: implement stuff related to :ref:`The Unified Internal Database` and views like index, dashboard, about, ...
 - :ref:`validation <validation-app>`: Perform validation stuff by calling `IMAGE-ValidationTool`_
-- **zooma**: Annotate dictionary tables in order to provide ontology informations using `zooma`_ API.
+- :ref:`zooma <zooma-app>`: Annotate dictionary tables in order to provide ontology informations using `zooma`_ API.

 Generic content of a django app